DeanOctober/Dean/README.md

-# hello-world
+# Dean

 Hey

-My name is Dean and this is my first repository
+This is my first time doing a repository